josev2046/SYA-BlackLives-The-Black-London-Collection/README.md

 ## 6. Discussion

-The GLR Black London collection’s value lies in both content and accessibility.
+The Black London collection’s value lies in both content and accessibility.
 Digitisation converts ephemeral media into durable assets; RAG indexing allows nuanced queries across a corpus previously invisible to researchers.

 Such infrastructure is replicable.
 By combining ethical archival practice with computational linguistics, this initiative sets a precedent for inclusive digital preservation.